1940

 several paint schemes while with TWA.
 The above is the most commonly seen pattern.
 Another

-in the early 1940’s shows the plane with flat black fuselage hood and engines.
-In the above
+in the early 1940’s shows the plane with anti-glare flat black hood and engine cowlings.
+In the

-image we can see a puddle of oil below the port engine, likely the starboard is also dripping.
+above image we can see a puddle of oil below the port engine, likely the starboard is also

-This was common in these radials- they threw oil in flight and dripped when on the ground.
+dripping.
+This was common in these radials- they threw oil in flight and dripped when on the

+ground.
+The only other observation is that the Lockheed’s still had the forward slider window in

+the cockpit, which is something that was removed later in life.
+One wonders how weather proof

+this design was in flight.
+The date of this image is early 1940’s, location likely Kansas City.
 The

-only other observation I have is at this time in the Lockheed’s life it still had the forward slider

-window in the cockpit which is something that was removed in later years.
-One wonders how

-weather proof this design was in flight.
-The date of this image is early 1940’s, location is likely

 One of the very first things Jack did after he bought his Sedona property was start searching

-for a private air strip land in and around Sedona.
-There was no airport in Sedona at the time
+for private airstrip land in and around Sedona.
+There was no airport in Sedona at the time and

-and landing locations in the Red Rock Country, were primitive at best.
-His Sedona ranch did
+landing locations in the Red Rock Country were primitive at best.
+His Sedona ranch did not

-not have a section of land flat enough for an air strip and there were too many navigation
+have a section of land flat enough for an air strip and there were too many navigation hazards.

-hazards.
-Occasionally, the Fryes landed at Clemenceau Airport at Cottonwood, and more
+Occasionally the Fryes landed at Clemenceau Airport at Cottonwood, and more commonly, the

-commonly the full service TWA terminal at Winslow (the Frye Sunshine Ranch was nearby).
+full service TWA terminal at Winslow (the Frye Sunshine Ranch was near that location).
+They

-They also landed the Valle airport as they had another ranch nearby at Spring Valley.
+also landed at the Valle Airport, as they had another ranch nearby, at Spring Valley, Arizona.

 The first location was where the current Sedona Airport is today on Tabletop Mountain.
 Jack